mengbinhao/jack-note/docs/my/english intro.md

 placeholder
 algorithm

+millimeter
+centimeter
+multimeter
+Oscilloscope
+Voltage
+Current
+resistance

+Good morning/afternoon, Ricardo.
+Nice to meet you
+I'm doing great, thank you.
+And you?
+I'm very excited to be here.

+problem-solving skills

+One of the most lessons I've learned in the past 10 years of being in this field is that effective communication is the key to the success of any projects
+One thing that you should know about me is that ...
+The important thing that I like the most about this company is your core value I'm still working on improving my English

+That's a great question.
+I need a second to think about that.

 ### Copeland

 I know Copeland from the official website.
 Copeland is a global leader in sustainable heating, cooling, and refrigeration solutions for commercial industrial, cold chain and residential industries.
 Copeland helps customers and end users reduce carbon emissions, improve energy efficiency, and safeguard users' perishable food and medicine.

-And this is all I know about Copeland.

 ### introduces

-Good morning Julie.
+Good morning/afternoon Julie.
 Thank you for taking the time to meet with me today.
 I'm really excited about this role.

 My name is Jack, 42 years old, and I’m from Xi’an, a historical city.
 I graduated from Xi'an Polytechnic University in 2008.
 My major is Computer Science and Technology.
 By now, I have over 15 years of work experience and have worked at four companies.
-I began my career as a [JAVA] developer, building web systems for several years, and then, by chance, I transitioned to an automated testing engineer role in recent years.
+I began my career as a [JAVA] developer, building web systems for several years, and then, by chance, I transitioned to an automated testing engineer role since at Emerson.

-In my current position, my responsibilities include writing and maintaining automated test scripts [using JavaScript], setting up automated test environments, and analyzing automated test reports to see if any bugs exist in my target software.
+In my current position, my responsibilities include writing and maintaining automated test scripts [using JavaScript], setting up automated test environments, and analyzing automated test reports to see if any bugs exist in the target software.
 This job is similar to what I did at Emerson.
 However, a key difference is that I am the owner of the automation tasks.
-This means I managed all aspects of automation work myself, Such as technology selection, organizing the automated testing project, [setting up the CI environment,] and integrating with third-party system, like Jenkins.
+This means I managed all aspects of automation work myself, Such as technology selection, organizing the automated testing project, setting up the CI environment, and integrating with third-party system, like JIRA.

 As a result, my work increased testing efficiency by 40%.
 This work experience has strengthened my confidence in my skills and deepened my expertise in automation.